Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

-The \ac{SM} of particle physics, which is the current theoretical framework in the field, describes the known elementary particles and their interactions.
-However, many mysteries remain unsolved, including the nature of dark matter, the absence of certain symmetries in the universe, and the lack of a unifying theory that reconciles gravity with the other fundamental forces. \ac{HEP} has practical applications in technology and medicine, techniques and technologies developed in this field have led to advancements in medical imaging, radiation therapy, and materials science.
+The \ac{SM} is the present theoretical framework that describes the elementary particles and their interactions \cite{bauer2023quantum}.
+Despite its tremendous success in explaining many phenomena in nature, several mysteries remain unsolved, such as matter antimatter asymmetry, the nature of dark matter (DM), the neutrino mass and the hierarchy problem and many other open questions \cite{bramante2024dark}.
+Furthermore, it is worth noting that besides its deep investigation about the Universe puzzles, \ac{HEP} has demonstrated significant practical utility when used with advanced technologies \cite{he2023high}.
+As a matter of fact, the development of many techniques and technologies in this sector has driven notable progress in medical imaging \cite{kashkooli2023ultrasound,sohail2023xai}, radiation therapy \cite{graeff2023emerging,kraan2024technological}, and materials research \cite{dorigo2023toward,bilici2023monte}.